Cycling alongside vineyards in Sonoma County

 Jenner

-You’ll start your ride in Jenner, a miniscule community that overlooks the ocean slightly north of the Russian River’s mouth.
+You’ll start your ride in Jenner, a cozy community perched on an oceanside bluff that overlooks the Pacific, just slightly north of the Russian River’s mouth.

-Then you’ll head south and turn left onto Highway 116 (also called River Road), following the river past a one-time lumber town, Duncans Mills, until turning left onto Austin Creek Road.
-This is a lovely stretch, with few cars and thick growths of redwood trees.
+Head south and turn left onto Highway 116 (also called River Road), following the river past a one-time lumber town, Duncans Mills, until turning left onto Austin Creek Road.
+This is a lovely stretch with few cars.
+As you ride, you’ll pass thick growths of redwood trees that soften breezes and filter the sunlight as their massive trunks reach toward the sky.

 Whichever route you choose — King Ridge or Fort Ross Road (and both are awesomely beautiful) — you’ll eventually wind up at Meyers Grade.
 You’ll be very high above the ocean, with views that seem to go on and on to the end of the earth.
-This is a good time to pause and relax.
+This is a good time to pause and relax — taking in the spray from waves crashing into hulking sea-stack rock formations, looking for whales breaching the water’s surface, and just soaking up the moment.

-Back on your bike, get ready for an amazingly steep downhill ride to Highway 1 (depending on your capacity for exciting thrills, you either be ecstatic or jamming on the brakes).
+Back on your bike, get ready for an amazingly steep downhill ride to Highway 1; depending on how much of a thrill-seeker you are, you’ll either be ecstatic or jamming on the brakes.

 The sun sets in Jenner, where the Russian River meets the Pacific Ocean